gsoft-inc/wl-squide/docs/guides/develop-a-module-in-isolation.md

 ### DevHome.tsx

-The `DevHome` component purpose is strictly to serve as an `index` page when developing the remote module in isolation.
+The `DevHome` component is the homepage when the remote module is developed in isolation:

 ```tsx remote-module/src/dev/DevHome.tsx
 function DevHome() {